 \textbf{Datasets } We evaluate two popular TAD benchmarks.
 (1) ActivityNet-v1.3 \cite{caba2015activitynet} has 19,994 videos from 200 action classes.
 We follow the standard split setting of 2:1:1 for train/val/test.
 (2) THUMOS14 \cite{idrees2017thumos} has 200 validation videos and 213 testing videos from 20 categories with labeled temporal boundary and action class.

-\textbf{Setting } We consider two major settings. \texttt{Few-shot setting}: To facilitate fair comparison, we adopt the same dataset and class split as \cite{nag2021few}.
-For both the datasets, we divide all the classes into three non-overlapping subsets for training (80\%), validation (10\%) and testing (10\%), respectively.
+\textbf{Settings} We consider two major settings. \texttt{Few-shot setting}: To facilitate fair comparison, we adopt the same dataset and class split as \cite{nag2021few}.
+For both datasets, we divide all the classes into three non-overlapping subsets for training (80\%), validation (10\%), and testing (10\%), respectively.
 The validation set is used for model parameter tuning and best model selection.
 We consider 1-way/class and 5-way settings.
 We consider naturally untrimmed support videos.
-For each N-way K-shot experiment, we divide the base and novel class video into few-shot episodes where each episode consists of $N \times (K+1)$ tasks.
-We train with 1000 episodes and test with 250 episodes with random tasks and report their average result. \texttt{Zero-shot setting}: In this setting, similar to few-shot, we ensure that $D_{val} \bigcap D_{test} = \phi$.
-We follow the setting and dataset splits used by \cite{nag2022pclfm} for fair comparison.
-For both ActivityNet and THUMOS, we train with $50\%$ categories and test on $50\%$ categories.
-To ensure statistical significance, we conduct 10 random samplings to split categories for each setting, following \cite{ju2021prompting}.
-More details on splits are provided in \texttt{Supplementary.}
+For each $N$-way $K$-shot experiment, we divide the base and novel class videos into few-shot episodes where each episode consists of $N \times (K+1)$ tasks.
+We train with 1000 episodes and test with 250 episodes with random tasks and report the average result. \texttt{Zero-shot setting}: In this setting, similar to few-shot, we ensure that $D_{val} \bigcap D_{test} = \phi$.
+We follow the setting and dataset splits used by \cite{nag2022pclfm} for a fair comparison.
+For both datasets, we train with $50\%$ classes and test on $50\%$ classes.
+To ensure statistical significance, we conduct 10 random samplings to split classes for each setting, following \cite{ju2021prompting}.
+More details on splits are provided in \texttt{Supplementary}.